uchenna631/ogbunike-caves/README.md

 ![Gallery](https://github.com/uchenna631/ogbunike-caves/blob/main/assets/images/gallery-page.JPG?raw=true)

 ### Features Left to Implement
-Actions and response on clicking form submission.
-This was left out due to time and scope limitation
+The feedback on clicking form submission is the code institue default form dump.
+This was left out due to time and scope limitations

 ## Testing
 ### Manual Testing
-This site was rigorously tested on different browsers and specifically on Chrome using Chrome DevTools.
-Tests were conducted for different screen sizes, tablets, and mobile phones.
+This site was rigorously tested on different browsers and specifically on Chrome using Chrome Development Tools.
+Tests were conducted for different screen sizes on computers, laptops, tablets, and mobile phones.
 This site performs responsively for screen sizes of 270px max-width and upwards.

 ### Validator Testing
 #### HTML